cryptape/ckb-transaction-cobuild-poc/docs/typed-message-migration.md

 └────────────────────────────┘    └───────────────┘     └────────────────┘   └────────────────────┘
 ```

+Note that the Message field in the SigningAction is referred to as the typed
+message.
+This typed message may vary depending on the DApp.
+It is constructed by
+the DApp and displayed on the wallet.
+From the perspective of the lock script,
+the typed message is treated as a black box.

+The DApp will receive a signature if the wallet users approve and sign it.
+After
+that, the DApp can fill the signature in the lock field in SighashWithAction and
+broadcast the transaction to the CKB p2p network.

+In most scenarios, the size of the SigningAction is significantly smaller than
+the transaction itself.
+Therefore, it is not necessary to send the entire
+transaction along with the SigningAction.
+The SigningAction contains sufficient
+information, making it easy to implement Wallet RPC/API functionality.

 ## Wallet Changes

-When the wallet receives the Transaction and SigningAction, it should verify the following information:
+When the wallet receives the SigningAction, it should perform [the following steps](https://github.com/cryptape/ckb-typed-message-poc/blob/main/dapp/src/tmWallet.ts):

-1. Check if the DappInfoHash in each Action corresponds to the DappInfo.
+- Verify if the DappInfoHash in each Action corresponds to the DappInfo.
-2. Verify the SkeletonHash.
-3. Display the Message on the screen and wait for the user to click the confirm button.
+- Display the Typed Message and DappInfo on the screen and wait for the user to confirm.
-4. Calculate digest_message: digest_message = hash(skeleton_hash + message_len + message), where message_len is represented in 64-bit little-endian format.
-5. Combine digest_message and lock into SighashWithAction, serialize it, and write it into the corresponding witness.
+- When the user clicks the confirm button, calculate the digest message based on
+  the skeleton hash and typed message and sign it.
+- Send the signature back to the DApp.

 ## Others

-The type script changes are not covered in this document.
+The changes to the type script are not covered in this document.
+Essentially,
+the type script should parse the typed message and verify that the information
+contained within it is true, according to the transaction.